 Watched by Hoeness in the stands, Hughes’ Wales were subject to a 2-0 defeat, and as the players exited the field to wash off and recover from the game, Hughes, who had just played the full 90 minutes, made a quick exit from the stadium and headed straight to the airport.

 Bayern, meanwhile, were kicking off against Borussia Mönchengladbach in the DFB-Pokal.
 It wasn’t far from the German-Czech border but even Hughes and Hoeness couldn’t make it on time on their super-mission.
 Better late than never.
 “We actually flew over the ground and missed the first half.”
 He said.
 “But I got there at the start of the second half.”

 Humble?
 Maybe so.
 But the fact he made the effort and played a part in both games is something that deserves immense credit and recognition.
-Can you imagine one of today’s Premier League players making the effort to play two friendly matches per day, never mind competitive fixtures?
+Can you imagine some of today’s Premier League players making the effort – or perhaps being allowed – to play two friendly matches in a day, never mind competitive fixtures?
 Admittedly he was a substitute in one of those but had he arrived for the game earlier, he would’ve warranted a start for sure.
 That was Die Roten’s plan.

-Lerby’s same feat was just as impressive two years earlier.
-His Denmark side were playing Ireland in November 1985 and the former Ajax, Bayern, Monaco and PSV midfielder was substituted after an hour in order for him to fly to Munich’s cup game against Bochum.
+Lerby’s feat was just as impressive two years earlier.
+His Denmark side were playing Ireland in November 1985 and the former Ajax, Monaco and PSV midfielder was substituted after an hour in order for him to fly to Bayern’s cup game against Bochum.
 The games ended in a 4-1 victory and 1-1 draw for the dedicated Dane.